barsv/ivan-pascal-xkb/README.md

 ### modifiers, groups � controls

 These ones define what "state components" the indicator has to reflect.
-Thus, value in right side must be
+Thus, value on the right side must be

 *   for **modifiers** - one modifier name or some modifiers names concatenated by plus sign "+";
 *   for **groups** - group number;